SoftwOrt-Engineering/SoftwOrt-Mediaplayer/README.md

 <b>A big feature is the Webradioplayer with following features:</b>

 - Big list of radiostations
-- Create and manage a list of your favorites
+- Create and manage a list of your favourites
 - Add radiostations of your choice
 - Search in internal list